Jill Carroll: International release efforts

 Support for Jill Carroll's safe release was international.
 Efforts included various Muslim organizations and individuals who called for her release, ranging from The Council on American Islamic Relations (CAIR), to the Islamic militant group Hamas, Egypt's Muslim Brotherhood, and others.
 Carroll's twin sister Katie Carroll read a statement on Al Arabiya television asking for her sister to be released, and a Baghdad newspaper's front page read regarding Carroll: "She loves Iraq.
 Now she needs your help."
 According to The Guardian, Carroll's "employers at the Christian Science Monitor recognised instantly the inherently political character of terrorism and swiftly mobilized enough support in the Islamic world to get her through the first 'deadline'", and this was one of the main reasons she survived.

 On February 5, 2006 in Rome a giant poster of Carroll, urging her release, was hung on the city hall building.
 The poster was removed after her release.
-In previous months, similar efforts were shown by hanging photographs of other kidnapped individuals from the same spot.
-In Paris, on February 7, 2006, 30 white balloons were released to mark the 30 days of Carroll's captivity (in actuality 32 days at that point).
+In previous months, similar efforts were shown by hanging a photograph of the kidnapped Italian journalist Giuliana Sgrena in the same place.
+In Paris, on February 7, 2006, 30 white balloons were released to mark the 30 days of Carroll's captivity by the organization Reporters Without Borders.
 French actress Juliette Binoche appeared to show her support.
-Both the Rome and Paris efforts were coordinated by Reporters Without Borders.
 On February 27, 2006, 25 organizations belonging to the International Freedom of Expression Exchange called for Carroll's immediate release.